 - Present the components and their functionality in a top-down fashion,

 no matter how you designed and implemented them.
-Refine as requested.
-Be
+Refine as requested by

-In general, be prepared to figure out in real time how changes to your
+In general, you may also be asked to figure out in real time how changes

-information/data specification are translated into changes in your program
+to your information/data specification should be translated into changes

 As a listener, you will play three different roles: